ilmente/vue-class/docs/06-testing.md

 # Why?

-- save your life (and your poject), *especially when you're in a hurry*
+- save your life (and your project), *especially when you're in a hurry*
 - check the code to make sure it works
 - help avoiding
     - code regressions